 2. Find an internship

 Once you have been approved to earn internship credits, you will receive a congratulatory email.
-After you receive this email, you are free to find an internship.
-This step is completely up to you.
+After you receive this email, you need to find an internship.
 You must search and apply for your own internship(s).
 Start early so you can be sure you have a placement before the semester starts.
 Follow our program on Instagram @npcommedia.
 This post and video includes lots of places to look.

 Once you have found an internship placement and are accepted/hired into that internship, you must get that internship approved.
 Email Nancy Heiz (email@example.com) or stop by CSB 64 to get your internship approved.
 Again, do not wait to do this until the semester you plan to intern.